Driver: Parallel Lines: Development and release Driver: Parallel Lines revealed in August 2005, with a stated release for March 2006. Video game media reported that Reflections had "listened" to fans following the "failure" of Driver 3, by making numerous changes and spending more time driving during missions rather than on foot. The game was originally intended to include online multiplayer, but this was scrapped when it became apparent to the developers that they could not deliver a strong multiplayer mode and wanted to focus entirely on the single-player portion of the game.

-Reception

-The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
-Praise went towards the story, fixes and improvements over the previous title, but criticism went to the implementation of some elements in the new formula and the unbalanced difficulty.

-IGN gave the PS2 and Xbox versions 7.2 out of 10, praising the return of the series to its roots, and mentioned that "it's still not perfect, but it's not broken either".
-GameSpot gave the same versions 6.5 out of 10 and called it a competent GTA clone, but far from being recommendable.
-Eurogamer gave the PS2 version 6 out of 10, while stating that "there's not too much shame in trying to do what GTA does, of course (and at least it's not about bloody gang warfare for once), but while this is definitely a solid improvement on its dreadful predecessor, it needed to achieve a basic level of competence and build upon it, and it only does that to a very limited extent".
-1UP.com gave it a C+ and wrote: "Sure, it's derivative as hell, but there's nothing getting in the way of actually enjoying the game now".

 SoundtrackDriver: Parallel Lines features a mixed licensed and original songs soundtrack consisting of over 70 songs, ranging from 1970s-era rock and funk to modern alternative rock and rap songs.
 The songs play while the player is in a vehicle, as if they were on the radio.
 Notable groups featured on the soundtrack include Funkadelic, Can, Suicide, The Stranglers, War, Iggy Pop, Blondie, David Bowie, Parliament, The Temptations and Average White Band in the 1978 part of the game, and Public Enemy, The Roots, TV on the Radio, The Secret Machines, Kaiser Chiefs, Yeah Yeah Yeahs and LCD Soundsystem in 2006.
+"Suffragette City" by Bowie is the opening theme in the CGI intro, while Blondie's "One Way or Another" (from their 1978 album Parallel Lines) plays during the initial in-game action.
 The 1978 portion of the game also features some modern funk tracks recorded by session musicians especially for the game soundtrack.
 All music licensing and in-game composition was done by Nimrod Productions.

+The full soundtrack of the game was released exclusively on the iTunes Store by Atari in March 2006.

-The Windows and Wii versions omits several songs that were included in the PlayStation 2 and Xbox versions.
+The Windows and Wii versions omit several songs that were included in the original PlayStation 2 and Xbox versions.

+Reception

+The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+Praise went towards the story, fixes and improvements over the previous title, but criticism went to the implementation of some elements in the new formula and the unbalanced difficulty.IGN gave the PS2 and Xbox versions 7.2 out of 10, praising the return of the series to its roots, and mentioned that "it's still not perfect, but it's not broken either".
+GameSpot gave the same versions 6.5 out of 10 and called it a competent GTA clone, but far from being recommendable.
+Eurogamer gave the PS2 version 6 out of 10, while stating that "there's not too much shame in trying to do what GTA does, of course (and at least it's not about bloody gang warfare for once), but while this is definitely a solid improvement on its dreadful predecessor, it needed to achieve a basic level of competence and build upon it, and it only does that to a very limited extent".
+1UP.com gave it a C+ and wrote: "Sure, it's derivative as hell, but there's nothing getting in the way of actually enjoying the game now".Game Informer wrote that "Parallel Lines aimlessly drifts between wanting to be an open-world game like Grand Theft Auto and a straight-up racer along the lines of Midnight Club".
+Edge gave it 7 out of 10, and humorously referred to it as DRIV4R: The Apology in reference to the disappointment of its predecessor.